Hamid-Manouchehri/Hamid-Manouchehri-1.github.io/_posts/2020-02-04-Pip-Inspection-Robot.md

 ### Overview

 During the course of `Mechatronics 1`, our [lecturer](https://profile.ut.ac.ir/en/~hrhadi/courses) asked us to design and implement a mechanism for a __pip inspection mobile robot__ to make it able to traverse a vertical path inside a pip of certain diameter, between 4.2" and 5".
 For that purpose I chose [__scissors mechanism__](https://en.wikipedia.org/wiki/Scissors_mechanism), equiped with a wheel, the original _CAD model_ was taken from [grabcad](https://grabcad.com/library).
 It will be mounted on the top of a four wheel mobile robot (the total structure was designed from the scratch in Solidworks) and actuates (expands) whenever the robot wants to go through a vertical path.
 The mechanism would generate proper friction for wheels to prevent slipping.
 The primary purpose of choosing this mechanism is _simplicity_, besides _efficiency_.
-Robot is equiped with 4 DC (per each wheel) and 1 servo (for scissors mechanism) motors, there are also two springs of cylindrical shape in the front and rear of the chasse' as passive DoFs.
-The bottom of the chasse' consists of two separate plates to make the wheels in both side have complete contact to the curved pip.
+Robot is equiped with 4 DC (per each wheel) and 1 servo (for scissors mechanism) motors, there are also two springs of cylindrical shape in the front and rear of the chassé as passive DoFs.
+The bottom of the chassé consists of two separate plates to make the wheels in both side have complete contact to the curved pip.

 <p style="text-align:center;">
     <img width="1310" height="383" src="/img/pip_inspection_robot/detailed_views.png" alt="detailed view">
 </p>

+To calculate desired normal force for travesing the vertical pip without slipping, I used the static friction force equation.
+Assuming the whole robot weighs 5 kg:

 ### Project Definition

-As I mentioned above, firstly I desinged the CAD model of the chasse' with all details, then mount the modified _scissors mechanism_ on it.
+As I mentioned above, firstly I designed the CAD model of the chassé with all details, then mount the modified _scissors mechanism_ on it.
 The power of the servo motor is transmited via a verical _shaft_ to the _lead screw_ of the _scissors mechanism_.

 <p style="text-align:center;">
     <img width="708" height="460" src="/img/pip_inspection_robot/power_transmission.png" alt="power transmission">